VitaliyProdan/wp_shop/wp-content/plugins/yith-woocommerce-wishlist/README.txt

 == Upgrade notice ==

-= 2.0.14 - Released: Mar, 18 - 2016 =
+= 2.0.15 - Released: Apr, 04 - 2016 =

-* Added: Dutch translation (thanks to w.vankuipers)
-* Added: Danish translation (thanks to Morten)
-* Added: yith_wcwl_is_wishlist_page function to identify if current page is wishlist page
+* Added: filter yith_wcwl_is_product_in_wishlist to choose whether a product is in wishlist or not
-* Added: filter yith_wcwl_settings_panel_capability for panel capability
+* Added: filter yith_wcwl_cookie_expiration to set default wishlist cookie expiration time in seconds
-* Added: filter yith_wcwl_current_wishlist_view_params for shortcode view params
-* Added: "defined YITH_WCWL" check before every template
-* Added: check over existance of $.prettyPhoto.close before using it
-* Added: method count_add_to_wishlist to YITH_WCWL class Added function yith_wcwl_count_add_to_wishlist
-* Twaek: Changed ajax url to "relative"
-* Twaek: Removed yit-common (old plugin-fw) deprecated since 2.0
-* Tweak: Removed deprecated WC functions
+* Tweak: updated plugin-fw
-* Tweak: Skipped removed_from_wishlist query arg adding, when external product
+* Fixed: get_products query returning product multiple times when product has more then one visibility meta
-* Tweak: Added transients for wishist counts
-* Tweak: Removed DOM structure dependencies from js for wishlist table handling
-* Tweak: All methods/functions that prints/counts products in wishlist now skip trashed or not visible products
-* Fixed: shortcode callback setting global product in some conditions
-* Fixed: typo in hook yith_wccl_table_after_product_name (now set to yith_wcwl_table_after_product_name)
-* Fixed: notice appearing when wishlist page slug is empty